The Forgotten Preconditions for a Well-Functioning Internet: Naming: Context is everything

 Although the management of AS numbers and IP address prefixes is relatively peaceful, the management of human-meaningful names for Internet hosts is much more contentious.
 Human-meaningful names are problematic when there is an expectation that everyone respects the same naming convention.
 Who gets to decide what names we use, and what makes a decision legitimate?
 A commonly recognised principle called Zooko's triangle holds that the names we use cannot be universally recognised and human-meaningful without being managed by a common authority~\cite{zooko2001}.
 Similar arguments have been made throughout human history, with memorable parables ranging from the Tower of Babel to Humpty Dumpty.
 Notwithstanding the validity of these longstanding arguments, the Domain Name System, or DNS~\cite{rfc883}, represents yet another effort to achieve exactly this kind of global agreement and becomes a second manifestation of the structural flaw of the Internet.
 Perhaps the authors of the original specification in 1983 had not anticipated the number of Internet devices that would eventually require names and how important those names would become.

 DNS is hierarchically managed, with a set of globally agreed \textit{root servers} that delegate authority to a set of \textit{top-level domains}, which in turn delegate authority to registrars and others who facilitate registration of names by individuals, institutions, businesses, and other organisations, usually for a fee.
+As with the management of IP addresses, there is a kind of federation.
+However, we all agree, by majority decision, upon the root of the hierarchy, and all decisions about the binding of names to end-users flow from that agreement.
 The names themselves refer to IP addresses and other metadata that are used to access Internet services.
 A name is said to be \textit{fully qualified} if it references a specific path of delegation back to the root; an example of a fully qualified name is \texttt{`www.ntt.com.'}, which indicates delegation from the root authority to the registrar of \texttt{`com.'} to the registered authority for \texttt{`ntt.com.'}.
-But what organisation gets to call itself \texttt{ntt.com}?
+But what organisation has the privilege to call itself \texttt{ntt.com}?
 Short, pithy, and prestigious names are scarce, and in practice they demand a hefty premium in the global marketplace for names, if they are traded at all.